15 Things to Do in Brisbane

 Streets of Brisbane| ©Steven Penton

-The actors are descendants of real Aborigines, which makes this show even more special.
-You can find options from 74 euros, which usually includes a traditional dinner after the show.
-You will witness songs, dances, rituals and feel part of the tribe, as it is an interactive experience.
+The actors are descendants of authentic Aboriginal people, which makes this show even more special.
+You can find options starting at €74, which usually include a traditional dinner after the show.
+You will witness songs, dances, rituals, and feel like part of the tribe, as it is an interactive experience.

 Kangaroo Point Cliffs| ©fatalbeauty1956